-According to the Town of Perth OP 'Development and site alteration shall not be permitted in the Perth Long Swamp, the Blue Berry Creek Wetland, and the Grant's Creek Wetland.
+Per Section 8.6.4(b)(2) of the Town of Perth Official Plan, "Development and site alteration shall not be permitted in the Perth Long Swamp, the Blue Berry Creek Wetland, and the Grant's Creek Wetland.
 Development and site alteration shall not be permitted on adjacent lands to these significant wetlands unless it has been demonstrated, through the preparation of an Environmental Impact Study (EIS) as required in Section 8.5.4 e.
 EIS of this Plan, that there will be no negative impacts on the natural features or on the ecological functions for which a specific wetland area is identified.
-This shall include impacts on the wildlife habitat which exists in these wetlands.
+This shall include impacts on the wildlife habitat which exists in these wetlands."